jremes-foss/kube-ngircd/README.md

 * Service
 * Deployment

 `Dockerfile` is provided in case you wish to provide your own image.
+Please tag and upload the image to remote repository and change the URL.

 ## Technical specifications